prakritish/prakritish.github.io/_posts/2023-10-26-flask-sqlalchemy.markdown

 categories: python orm
 tags: python orm
 ---
-# ORM - SQLAclhemy

-__ORM (Object-Relational Mapping)__ is a programming technique that allows you to work with databases using an object-oriented approach, where database records are represented as objects in your code.
-It serves as a bridge between the object-oriented world of application code and the relational world of databases.
-ORM tools like SQLAlchemy abstract the complexities of database interactions and provide a higher-level, Pythonic interface for working with data.

-SQLAlchemy is a popular Python library for building and interacting with databases using the ORM approach.
-It provides a high-level, object-oriented API for interacting with databases, making it easier to work with databases in a Pythonic way.
-In this tutorial, we'll cover the basics of SQLAlchemy with Flask, including how to set it up, define models, perform CRUD (Create, Read, Update, Delete) operations, and run queries.

-**Prerequisites:**
+## Introduction
+**Object-Relational Mapping (ORM)** is a powerful programming technique that bridges the gap between the world of object-oriented programming and relational databases.
+It simplifies database interactions by allowing developers to work with databases using Python classes and objects, rather than writing complex SQL queries.
+In this context, **Flask-SQLAlchemy** is an extension for the Flask web framework that seamlessly integrates SQLAlchemy, a popular Python library for working with databases, into Flask applications.
+Flask-SQLAlchemy empowers Flask developers to define data models as Python classes, providing a clear and intuitive way to map database tables to objects.
+It simplifies tasks such as querying, data manipulation, and database schema management, making it an ideal choice for building web applications that require a clean and efficient database interface while leveraging the simplicity and flexibility of Flask's web development framework.

+## Prerequisites:
 1. Python installed (version 3.6 or higher)
 2. Basic knowledge of SQL databases
 3. Basic knowledge of Flask

-**Installation:**
+## Installation:
 You can install SQLAlchemy using pip:

 ```bash